Jacques du Toit (rugby union)

 Ockert Jacobus Jacques du Toit (born 19 November 1993) is a South African professional rugby union player for Zebre Parma in the United Rugby Championship, and previously for Bath in Premiership Rugby.
 His regular position is hooker.
+Since retiring from professional rugby, Jacques has started a career in marketing.
+Today, he's the founder of Leap Digital.

 Career

 Youth / Varsity Cup / Vodacom Cup

 In 2011, Du Toit was selected to represent Free State at the premier South African high school rugby union competition, the Under-18 Craven Week tournament held in Kimberley, where he started two matches for a Free State side that was crowned unofficial champions at the tournament, beating the Golden Lions 28–17 in the main match.